Commission for Complaints for Telecom-television Services (CCTS)

 The CCTS also publishes an annual report in which it discusses the types of complaints it receives, how these complaints were resolved and trends that may warrant further attention.
 You can find the CCTS annual reports on its website.

 Who participates in the CCTS?

-As noted, telecommunications service providers that offer services within the mandate of the CCTS are required to be participating service providers.
-At present, there are more than 200 participating service providers of the CCTS.
-If you choose to obtain telecommunications services from one of these participating service providers, you will be able to contact the CCTS in the event of a dispute.
-If you contact the CCTS with a complaint and your service provider is not already a participating service provider, they will be required to join the CCTS in order to resolve your complaint.
+As noted, telecommunications and television service providers that offer services within the mandate of the CCTS are required to be participating service providers.
+At present, there are more than 300 participating service providers of the CCTS.
+If you choose to obtain telecommunications or television services from one of these participating service providers, you will be able to contact the CCTS in the event of a dispute.
+If you contact the CCTS with a complaint about a telecommunications service and your service provider is not already a participating service provider, they will be required to join the CCTS in order to resolve your complaint.
 Television service providers are required to be participants in the CCTS by condition of licence, unless they are a small independent provider (less than 20,000 subscribers).

 You should also be aware that the CRTC has required the following companies to participate in the CCTS, but that they have not yet complied with this requirement: